ezweave/pretty-functional/chapters/one/one.md

 [0, 1, 2, 3, 4]
 ```

 So we can't just use range.
 This is where being able to toss in a new function, in this case, `tap` can be handy for debugging.
+We've spotted a problem we didn't even think of.

 ```js
 const fizzBuzzer: (